kvutien/Tutorial-ipfs-dapp/TUTO-1.md

 * (Preamble) Install MetaMask on your favorite browser (attention: Safari doesn't support MetaMask);
 * Use Remix to compile and deploy on a public testnet the smart contract that stores the IPFS hash in the blockchain;
 * Create a React frontend:
-  * generate a scaffold with create-react-app,
+  * generate a scaffold with `create-react-app`,
   * import the necessary library code modules,
-  * write the glue code and try it locally from your browser with your MetaMask extension,
+  * write (or copy-paste) the glue code and try it locally from your browser with your MetaMask extension,
   * generate the build standalone of the frontend;
 * Drag-and-drop this build on a free hosting web service (in our case we use Netlify).